ilanasufrin/material-design-lite/docs/getting-started.md

 ### Finishing Touches: Adding some custom styles

-Every site is different, and we cannot pretend that we can build a user interface library to accommodate every single design choice a user may want.
+Every site is different, and we cannot hope to build a user interface library that anticipates every design choice a user may want.
 Because MDLv2 uses plain old CSS, it is trivial to customize and modify our styles to your liking.
 Let's change the ripple color to be a more opaque shade of white, as well as add some auxiliary styles to bump up the vertical spacing between the form fields and the submit button.
 Add the following the `<style>` tag within `<head>`: